dietmarkuehl/P3552-task/lazy.md

 6. Receivers have associated environments which can support an open set of queries.
 Normally, queries on an environment can be forwarded to the environment of a `connect()`ed receiver.
-    Since the coroutine types are determined before the coroutines receiver is known and the queries themselves don't specify a result type that isn't possible when a coroutine provides a receiver to a sender in a `co_await` expression.
+    Since the coroutine types are determined before the coroutine's receiver is known and the queries themselves don't specify a result type that isn't possible when a coroutine provides a receiver to a sender in a `co_await` expression.
 It should still